plusserver/docs/content/en/container/managed-kubernetes/documentation/information/cloudcontrollermanager.md

   #loadBalancerIP: <FloatingIP> # Here you can define an already reserved FloatingIP.
 When "openstack-internal-load-balancer" is true, this will define the private IPv4 address of the OpenStack LoadBalancer.
 ```

-You can find additional supported Service annotations in the official GitHub project [kubernetes/cloud-provider-openstack](https://github.com/kubernetes/cloud-provider-openstack).
+You can find additional supported service annotations in the official GitHub project [kubernetes/cloud-provider-openstack](https://github.com/kubernetes/cloud-provider-openstack).

 Please select the appropriate release of the Cloud Controller Manager according to your deployed Kubernetes version.